jkeam/chatgpt-cli/README.md

 # generate an image, like a cat
 > /image cat

-# see history of all your commands typed in this session
+# see history of conversation so far
 > /history

+# by default, every message is part of the same context/conversation
+# this resets your context/conversation
+> /reset
 ```

 ## Prequisites